wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-get-started.md

 * Pare this data down to a manageable amount and obtain insights about customer usage over time and geographical regions.
 * Detect SIM fraud (multiple calls coming from the same identity around the same time but in geographically different locations) in real-time so that they can easily respond by notifying customers or shutting down service.

-In canonical Internet of Things (IoT) scenarios there is a ton of telemetry or sensor data being generated – and customers want to aggregate them or alert over anomalies in real-time.
+In canonical Internet of Things (IoT) scenarios there is a ton of telemetry or sensor data being generated â and customers want to aggregate them or alert over anomalies in real-time.

 ## Prerequisites